LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 Simply enter a meaningful message (like `Add hello.cpp`), save the message, and exit the text editor.

 Make sure your message is meaningful!
-If you use garbage commit messages[^garbage], you will only hurt your future self and your grade.
+If you use garbage commit messages,[^garbage] you will only hurt your future self and your grade.

 Let's see what our repository status looks like now.